Common Mistakes in Data Analysis and How to Avoid Them

 How to Avoid It:

-6. Overfitting or Underfitting Models
+6. Overfitting Models

 The Mistake: